Flor de Caña: History

-The distillery in Chichigalpa was completely modernized in 1996.
 The company now sponsors the Flor de Caña Open, an event on the PGA Tour Latinoamérica, in addition to international bar-mixing competitions.
 It also sponsors international fishing tournaments of the International Game Fish Association.
+In 2017 Flor de Caña was recognized at the International Wine and Spirit Competition as the Global Rum Producer of the Year.
+The company has close ties with the Nicaraguan government, and was accused of using the police to shoot protesters in 2014 and 2018.